 I peered around into the big and empty adjoining room’s uneven formaica floor.
 On the wall was a notice in Hebrew and Arabic.
 “Shmor al-ha-Sheket”, read the Hebrew — literally, “Preserve the Quiet”; quite respectful, and even a political plea.
 A corridor led to two cell-like waiting rooms where the peach walls were covered in Arabic graffiti, punctuated here and there with drawings of AK-47 rifles and illustrated with a crude map of what the artist would call Palestine.
 A built-in bench ran around each room’s walls.
 One had a toilet behind a wall; there was no need though it seems for an accompanying handbasin.

-Earlier, back in Tel Aviv one evening, I sat in the local park watching the dogs cavort and talking with my mercurial artist friend Barak about my upcoming 3-week reserve duty call-up — miluim, as it’s called, literally “fulfillments” — which I definitely did not want to fulfill.
-Like me, Barak had served in the army for three long years but he had since gotten himself declared unfit for ongoing reserve duty.
-“It was the right thing in previous generations to be a part of the army,” he told me in his clipped, excited English.
+Earlier, back in Tel Aviv one evening, I was sitting in the local park watching the dogs cavort and talking with my mercurial and charismatic artist friend Barak about my upcoming 3-week reserve duty call-up — miluim, as it’s called, literally “fulfillments” — which I definitely did not want to fulfill.
+Like me, Barak had served in the army for three long years but had since gotten himself declared unfit for ongoing reserve duty.
+“It may have been the right thing in previous generations to be a part of the army,” he told me in his clipped, excited English.
 “But now the army is a corrupt occupying force.
 It does not care about you.
 It is your enemy, a blind evil enemy.”
 I wasn’t sure if evil was quite the term.
 “You can defeat it, but you must be cunning, even artful.”

 That I knew.
 I also knew that my need to hear it from someone else pointed to a lack of resolve.
 There are many ways to get out of the army.
-I know people who have threatened suicide, others who have paid a private psychologist to claim them to be emotionally unfit to serve.
-Marianne, a half-German, half-Indian Israeli friend, who very much enjoyed her own 2-year army service, reminded me that I was a Scotsman, that I should stand up to them and simply not do it.
+I know people who have threatened suicide, others who have paid a private psychologist to diagnose them as emotionally unfit to serve.
+Marianne, my beautiful half-German, half-Indian Israeli friend who had very much enjoyed her own 2-year army service, reminded me that I was a Scotsman, that I should stand up to them and simply not do it.
 What about freedom?
-Didn’t I remember Braveheart?
+Didn’t I remember the movie Braveheart?